James I of Scotland: Relations with the church

-James asserted his authority over the Church as well as the nobility and regretted that King David I's benevolence towards the Church proved costly to his successors and that he was "a sair sanct to the croun".
-James also considered that the monastic institutions particularly needed improvement and that they should return to being strictly ordered communities.
+James asserted his authority not only over the nobility but also upon the Church, lamenting that King David I's benevolence towards the Church proved costly to his successors, declaring that he was 'a sair sanct to the croun'.
+James also considered that the monastic institutions in particular needed improvement and that they should return to being strictly ordered communities.
 Part of James's solution was to create an assembly of overseeing abbots and followed this up by establishing a Carthusian priory at Perth to provide other religious houses with an example of internal conduct.
-He also sought to influence church attitudes to his policies by having his own clerics appointed to the bishoprics of Dunblane, Dunkeld, Glasgow and Moray.

-In March 1425, James's parliament directed that all bishops must instruct their clerics to offer up prayers for the king and his family; a year later, parliament toughened up this edict, insisting that the prayers be given at every mass, under the sanction of a fine and severe rebuke.
-This same parliament legislated that every person in Scotland should "be governed under the king's laws and statutes of this realm only".
-From this, laws were enacted in 1426 to restrict the actions of prelates whether it was to regulate their need to travel to the Roman Curia or their ability to purchase additional ecclesiastical positions while there.
-In James's parliament of July 1427, it is evident that the statute being enacted was to limit the authority of church jurisdiction.
+He also sought to influence Church attitudes to his policies by having his own clerics appointed to the bishoprics of Dunblane, Dunkeld, Glasgow and Moray.
+In March 1425, James's parliament directed that all bishops must instruct their clerics to offer up prayers for the king and his family; a year later, parliament toughened up this edict insisting that the prayers be given at every mass under the sanction of a fine and severe rebuke.
+This same parliament legislated that every person in Scotland should 'be governed under the king's laws and statutes of this realm only'.
+From this, laws were enacted in 1426 to restrict the actions of prelates, whether it was to regulate their need to travel to the Roman Curia or their ability to purchase additional ecclesiastical positions while there.
+In James's parliament of July 1427, it is evident that statutes enacted were directed at reducing the powers of the church jurisdiction.

-On 25 July 1431, the general council of the Church convened in Basel, but the initial full meeting did not take place until 14 December 1431, by which time Pope Eugene IV and the council were in complete disagreement.
-It was the council and not the pope who requested that James send representatives of the Scottish church, and it is known that two delegates — Abbot Thomas Livingston of Dundrenanan and John de Winchester, canon of Moray and a servant of the king — were in attendance in November and December 1432.
-In 1433 James, this time in response to a summons by the pope, appointed two bishops, two abbots and four dignitaries to attend the council.
-Twenty-eight Scottish ecclesiastics attended at intervals from 1434 to 1437, but the majority of the higher-ranking churchmen sent proxy attendees; Bishops John Cameron of Glasgow and John de Crannach of Brechin, however, attended in person, as did Abbot Patrick Wotherspoon of Holyrood.
-Even during the Basel general council, Pope Eugenius instructed his legate, Bishop Antonio Altan of Urbino, to meet with James to raise the issue of the king's controversial anti-barratry laws of 1426.
-The Bishop of Urbino arrived in Scotland in December 1436 and an apparent reconciliation between James and the papal legate had taken place by the middle of February 1437, but the events of 21 February, when James was assassinated, prevented the legate from completing his commission.
+On 25 July 1431, the general council of the Church convened in Basel; however, the initial full meeting did not take place until 14 December, by which time Pope Eugenius and the council were in complete disagreement.
+It was the council, and not the pope, who requested that James send representatives of the Scottish church.
+It is known that two delegates—Abbot Thomas Livingston of Dundrenanan and John de Winchester, canon of Moray and a servant of the king—were in attendance in November and December 1432.
+In 1433, James, this time in response to a summons by the pope, appointed two bishops, two abbots and four dignitaries to attend the council.
+Twenty-eight Scottish ecclesiastics attended at intervals from 1434 to 1437.
+The majority of the higher ranking churchmen sent proxies but Bishops John Cameron of Glasgow and John de Crannach of Brechin did attend, as did Abbot Patrick Wotherspoon of Holyrood.
+Even in the midst of the Basel general council, Pope Eugenius instructed his legate, Bishop Antonio Altan of Urbino, to meet with James to raise the issue of the king's controversial anti-barratry laws of 1426.
+The Bishop of Urbino arrived in Scotland in December 1436 and apparently a reconciliation between James and the papal legate had taken place by the middle of February 1437 but the events of 21 February when James was assassinated prevented the legate from completing his commission.